 - You pay the plaintiff’s attorney fees, court cost, and interest – If you don’t honor the lawsuit, you can owe the creditor a lot more money in attorney fees and court costs.
 Additionally, interest will continue to accrue until the judgment is paid or becomes enforceable after some time has passed.

-- It could hurt your credit – Such a judgment can adversely affect your credit report.
+- It could hurt your credit – Such a judgment can adversely impact your credit report.
 You may not get new credit, and your wages could be garnished when they hit your bank account.

 What can I do if my wages are being garnished?